Peanut Allergy

 How is peanut allergy diagnosed?

-Sometimes, it is necessary to carry out a provocation test, which consists of observing under medical control the reaction that takes place after the ingestion of the food.
+In some cases, where indicated, a provocation test will be performed, which consists of observing under medical control the reaction that occurs after ingestion of the food.

 How is peanut allergy treated?

-The first and most effective measure is to avoid contact with the allergen.
+The first and most effective measure is to avoid contact with the food.

-Peanuts and tree nuts are found in many foods.
-Not only in an obvious way, but there are products that may contain "traces" of nuts.
+Peanuts can be present in many foods.
+Not only in an obvious way, but there are products that may contain "traces" of it.
 This can occur due to a process known as "cross-contamination".
-It occurs when nuts enter the food product because it is manufactured or served in a place that also uses nuts in other foods.
+It occurs when other foods come into contact with peanuts and may induce a reaction in an allergic patient; such contamination may occur during food processing in a factory where peanuts are handled, or by the inadvertent presence of peanuts in a food that does not obviously contain peanuts.

 What clinical trials do we have on peanut allergy?